Elliot Page: Career

-1997–2007: Early roles and widespread recognition
+Early work

 Page first acted on camera in 1997 at the age of ten, starring as Maggie Maclean in the CBC Television movie Pit Pony, which later spun off into a television series of the same name that ran from 1999 to 2000.
-For the role, he was nominated for a Young Artist Award.
+For the television series role, he was nominated for a Gemini Award and Young Artist Award.
 In 2002, Page starred as Joanie in the film Marion Bridge, which is noted for being his first feature-film role.
 In the same year, he was cast in the television series Trailer Park Boys in the recurring role of Treena Lahey, which he played for five episodes.

-Page had roles in the films Touch & Go and Love That Boy in 2003, and he also starred in the television films Homeless to Harvard: The Liz Murray Story and Ghost Cat in the same year.
+Page had roles in the films Touch & Go and Love That Boy in the early 2000s, and he also starred in the television films Homeless to Harvard: The Liz Murray Story and Ghost Cat in the same year.
 For Ghost Cat, he won the Gemini Award for Best Performance in a Children's or Youth Program or Series.
 In 2004, Page starred in the drama Wilby Wonderful, for which he won an award at the Atlantic Film Festival and was nominated for a Genie Award.
 Also in 2004, he had a recurring role in season 1 of the series ReGenesis as Lilith Sandström, daughter of the show's protagonist.